Skip to content

 await m2m_remove(session, post, Post.tags, tag1, tag2)

-m2m_set atomically replaces all associations: it deletes every existing row for the owner instance then inserts the new set.
-Passing no related instances clears the association entirely:
+m2m_set replaces all associations: it deletes every existing row for the owner instance then inserts the new set.
+Passing no related instances clears the association:

 # Replace all tags